lvt195/BookApp/README.md

 2. Set up your Firebase project and update the `google-services.json` file.
 3. Build and run the app on your Android device or emulator.

 For any questions or issues, please feel free to open an issue in the repository.

-Enjoy managing your book collection with BookApp!
+### Thanks!